shultztom/nodejs-nginx-ocp-demo/README.md

-## Doesn't work, for reference only
+## Doesn't work on openshift, for docker compose reference only